icinganalysis/icinganalysis.github.io/content/hard_to_find_.md

 (Must be some really good info to still be restricted 80+ years later.)

-However, I have seen copies of some other publications that are on this list, so things may have changed and they might someday be available.
+However, I have seen copies of some other publications that are on this list, so things may have changed, and they might someday be available.

 https://www.governmentattic.org/25docs/NASAtechRpts1980older_2017.pdf

 - Rodert: Design Outline of Anti-icing Equipment Employing Heated Air, NACA ARR, 1942.
 - Rodert, Lewis A., Clousing, Lawrence A., and McAvoy, William H.: Recent Flight Research on Ice Prevention.
 NACA-ARR, Jan.
 1942.
 (Might be similar to NACA-WR-A-34, April 1942, which is available at the NTRS)
-- Heat Transfer Calculation for Aerofoils RAE Rep. No. Aero.
-1783, Nov.
-1942.
-Reprinted as NACA MRR No. 3E29, May 1943

 ## Notes